Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

       kubectl get secrets -n services keycloak-master-admin-auth -ojsonpath='{.data.password}' | base64 -d
       ```

-   1. Login to the Keycloak UI using the `admin` user and the password obtained in the previous step.
+   1. Log in to the Keycloak UI using the `admin` user and the password obtained in the previous step.

       The Keycloak UI URL is typically similar to the following: `https://auth.cmn.<system_name>/keycloak`